 - 1. Regular access to a computer and a reliable internet connection. - 2.
-An email account which will be used to verify a student's identity when logging into the Moodle learning platform. - 3.
+An email account which will be used to verify a student's identity when logging into the Moodle learning platform.
+(You will be assigned an IBS email account when you are admitted to a program.) - 3.
 A modern web browser to access the Moodle platform (Chrome and Firefox are more reliable on PCs; the most recent version of Apple Safari on Macs) as well as to do online research.
 Mobile app versions of Moodle (such as for tablets or the iPad) generally have limited features; we recommend students access Moodle via a laptop or desktop computer. - 4.
 A PDF reader such as Adobe Acrobat or Apple Preview. - 5.
 A word processing program such as Microsoft Office. - 6.
 The ability to listen to and watch audio and video files on your computer. - 7.
 Many online courses combine synchronous (real-time) and asynchronous modalities.
 Synchronous courses will require you to make time in your schedule to meet with your instructor and classmates similar to an on-site course.
 Synchronous meetings are usually conducted via Zoom or other video conferencing software.